Six Flags Mall: End of the mall

 In early December 2012, private investor G.L.
-"Buck" Harris purchased the former JC Penney anchor store and announced plans to redevelop it into a Hispanic-oriented shopping center named Plaza Central.
+"Buck" Harris purchased the former JCPenney anchor store and announced plans to redevelop it into a Hispanic-oriented shopping center named Plaza Central.
 He revealed plans to bring new tenants into the mall and return it to profitability over the following two years then donate the property to Youth With A Mission, a Christian outreach organization.
 However, the project was put on hold due to zoning issues with the City of Arlington; Harris filed a lawsuit in federal court against the city.
 On September 20, 2013, the Arlington Planning and Zoning Commission approved plans to overhaul the 22.5 acre property.
 The mall reopened as Plaza Central in October 2014, but closed a year-and-a-half later.
 Demolition began in 2016; the mall was completely demolished by mid-year 2017, around which time the city announced that the property would become an automobile parts supplier park to serve the nearby GM Arlington Assembly plant.